Cheaper by the Dozen 2

 Cheaper by the Dozen 2 is a 2005 American family comedy film directed by Adam Shankman.
 It is the sequel to Cheaper by the Dozen (2003) and stars Steve Martin, Bonnie Hunt, Tom Welling, Piper Perabo, and Hilary Duff with Kevin G. Schmidt, Alyson Stoner, Jacob Smith, Forrest Landis, Liliana Mumy, Morgan York, Blake Woodruff, and Brent and Shane Kinsman reprising their roles as members of the 12-child Baker family, alongside Eugene Levy, Carmen Electra, Shawn Roberts, Jaime King, Robbie Amell, Taylor Lautner, and Jonathan Bennett as new characters.
 It tells the story of the Baker family as they go on a vacation and contend with a rival family, the Murtaughs.

-The film was released in the United States on December 21, 2005.
-It received negative reviews from critics and grossed $135 million worldwide.
+The film was released in the United States by 20th Century Fox on December 21, 2005.
+It received negative reviews from critics and grossed $135 million worldwide against a $60 million budget.

 Plot

-Two years after Tom Baker resigned from his head coaching position, his family began to undergo many changes, beginning with Lorraine's high school graduation and internship with Allure magazine in New York City.
+Two years after Tom Baker resigned from his head coaching position, his family undergoes many changes, beginning with Lorraine's high school graduation and internship with Allure magazine in New York City.
 Nora is now married to Bud McNulty and pregnant with their first child, with the intent to move to Houston, Texas because of Bud's new job.

-Feeling the family is breaking apart as the children grow up, Tom persuades them to take one last family vacation at Lake Winnetka, a fictional lake in Wisconsin.
-The family finds that their old cabin is owned by a man named Mike Romanow.
+Feeling the family is breaking apart as the children grow up, Tom persuades them to take one last family vacation at Lake Winnetka in Wisconsin.
+The family finds out that their old cabin is owned by a man named Mike Romanow.
 Tom's old rival, Jimmy Murtaugh, his new wife Sarina, and his eight kids Calvin, Anne, Daniel, Becky, Elliot, Lisa, Robin, and Kenny stay at the lake for the summer; Jimmy is also friends and neighbors with Mike.

-Jimmy constantly flaunts his wealth and success to Tom, as well as the accomplishments of his children, often suggesting to Tom that he is less successful because of his parenting style.
-They get into many incidents, several of which are accidental: Mark accidentally sets off a backpack of fireworks, causing widespread panic, especially when it is thrown into a boat, igniting its engine and causing it to explode, he and Kenny crash into a tennis court with a golf cart, and Sarah gets caught shoplifting.
+Jimmy flaunts his wealth and success to Tom, as well as the accomplishments of his children, often suggesting that Tom is less successful because of his parenting style.
+They get into many incidents: Mark accidentally sets off a backpack of fireworks, causing widespread panic, especially when it is thrown into a boat, igniting its engine and causing it to explode; he and Kenny crash into a tennis court with a golf cart; and Sarah gets caught shoplifting.

 Jimmy again brings up the topic that Tom needs to be stricter with his kids.
 This angers Tom, and he and Jimmy decide to settle the matter at the Annual Labor Day Family Cup.
 Tom trains the kids for days, not realizing they are miserable.
-Sarah and Elliot go to the cinema to see Ice Age, but are spied on by their fathers, resulting in them getting into an altercation and humiliating their children.
-Upon returning to the Bakers' cabin, Sarah is infuriated and refuses to compete for Tom in the Cup.
-The other children are also angry with him for spying on Sarah and ruining the entire trip because of his competitiveness with the Murtaughs.
-Kate laments that his and Jimmy's conflicting parenting styles have torn the two families apart.
+Sarah and Elliot go to the cinema to see Ice Age, but they're spied on by their fathers, resulting in them getting into an altercation and humiliating their children.
+Upon returning to the Bakers' cabin, Sarah refuses to compete for Tom in the Cup.
+Kate laments that his and Jimmy's conflicting parenting styles have torn the families apart.